jcrist/msgspec/docs/source/perf-tips.rst

 Of course there are downsides to defining smaller "view" types, but if decoding performance is a bottleneck in your workflow, you may benefit from this technique.

+For a more in-depth example of this technique, see the :doc:`examples/conda-repodata` example.

 Reduce Allocations